KnowledgeHut-AWS/katacoda-labs/devops-bootcamp/os-basics-01-linux/06-system and networking.md

 ### Super User Do

-sudo command is added infront of the some command as those commands can be run by super user only. sudo gives elevated privileges which allow users to run certain command as administor.
+sudo command is added in front of the some command as those commands can be run by super user only. sudo gives elevated privileges which allow users to run certain command as administrator.

 This command should be used cautiously.